theodoragirgis/rebound/docs/collisions.md

     ```
 The first argument of the collision resolve function is a pointer to the simulation.
 The second argument is a `reb_collision` structure.
-It contains information about which particles are involved in the collision and, for periodic or shear-periodic [boundary conditions](boundaryconditions.md), if the collision occured accross a boundary:
+It contains information about which particles are involved in the collision and, for periodic or shear-periodic [boundary conditions](boundaryconditions.md), if the collision occurred across a boundary:

 `int p1`
 :   Index corresponding to one of the colliding particles